samualtnorman/phone-number/README.md

 #### `isPossible(): boolean`

 Checks if the phone number is "possible".
-Only checks the phone number length, doesn't check the number digits against any regular expressions.
+Only checks the phone number length, doesn't check the actual phone number digits against any regular expressions.

 #### `isValid(): boolean`